Lands’ End (NASDAQ:LE) Issues FY 2021 Earnings Guidance

-Lands’ End (NASDAQ:LE) last posted its quarterly earnings data on Tuesday, June 1st.
-The company reported $0.08 EPS for the quarter, beating analysts’ consensus estimates of ($0.29) by $0.37.
-The company had revenue of $321.30 million for the quarter, compared to analyst estimates of $283.20 million.
-Lands’ End had a net margin of 2.23% and a return on equity of 9.60%.
-On average, research analysts expect that Lands’ End will post 1 earnings per share for the current year.

-In other news, EVP Sarah W. Rasmusen sold 8,223 shares of Lands’ End stock in a transaction that occurred on Wednesday, March 31st.
-The shares were sold at an average price of $24.59, for a total value of $202,203.57.
-Also, CEO Jerome Griffith sold 8,762 shares of Lands’ End stock in a transaction that occurred on Thursday, June 3rd.
-The stock was sold at an average price of $35.03, for a total transaction of $306,932.86.
-The disclosure for this sale can be found here.
-Company insiders own 3.00% of the company’s stock.
+In other news, CEO Jerome Griffith sold 8,762 shares of Lands’ End stock in a transaction dated Thursday, June 3rd.
+The stock was sold at an average price of $35.03, for a total value of $306,932.86.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Insiders own 3.00% of the company’s stock.

 Lands' End, Inc operates as a uni-channel retailer of casual clothing, accessories, footwear, and home products in the United States, Europe, Asia, and internationally.
 It operates through U.S. eCommerce, Lands' End Outfitters, Europe eCommerce, Japan eCommerce, Third Party, and Retail segments.